 Bound to Share

-The Christian is bound to share the good news that has changed his life.
-Have you felt the urge to share this good news of forgiveness with others?
-In his sermon on John 4:28-30, Dr. Martyn Lloyd-Jones paints a vivid picture of the Christian and his compassion for the souls of the lost; in order to demonstrate this he first sets a groundwork of basic Christian experience.
-If you are a Christian, then you know the feeling of being both freed and forgiven from enslaving sin.
-If you have been saved then you know that you were only a great sinner in need of a great Savior.
-Going on from there, Dr. Lloyd-Jones illustrates that conversion is like a sick man who is given a prescription that gives him health and vitality again.
-And when that man sees someone with that same ailment, he cannot help but speak of what made him well again, in the hopes that the other person will be healed, as well.
-Similarly, someone who has been brought new life by the Gospel cannot help but share it with others in need!
-Jesus does not only have compassion on us and forgive us, He also gives us compassionate and forgiving hearts.
+The Christian is bound to share the good news that has changed their life.
+In his sermon on John 4:28–30 titled “Bound to Share,” Dr. Martyn Lloyd-Jones paints a vivid picture of the Christian and their compassion for the souls of the lost.
+The Christian knows the feeling of being both freed and forgiven from enslaving sin.
+If they have been saved, they know that they were only a great sinner in need of a great Savior.
+Dr. Lloyd-Jones illustrates that conversion is like a sick person who is given a prescription that gives health and vitality again.
+When that person sees someone with that same ailment, they cannot help but speak of what made them well again with the hope that the other person will be healed.
+Similarly, someone who has been brought new life by the gospel cannot help but share it with others in need.
+Jesus does not only have compassion on His people and forgive them; He also gives them compassionate and forgiving hearts.

 About Dr. Martyn Lloyd-Jones